 THE HIKE:

-Soon you will see a dolmen on your right with an explanation sign.
+• Soon you will see a dolmen on your right with an explanation sign.
 Now that you recognize them, you will notice many others on the other side of the footpath.
-In fact, you are walking in an ancient cemetery!
+In fact, you are walking in a very ancient cemetery!

 Dolmens are ancient burial structures that were constructed by nomadic tribes for thousands of years - from the Neolithic period (8300-4500 BCE) to the Intermediate Bronze Age (2400-2000 BCE).
-They were made from large flat rock slabs and consist of a large horizontal stone supported by two upright stones.
+They were made from large flat rock slabs, with two upright stones supporting a large horizontal stone.
 Originally, they would have been covered with stones and soil, but these have been washed away with the passage of time.
 About 700 dolmens have been found around Gamla.
 You can see more on the left side of the entry road as you exit the reserve.
 They are also seen in other parts of the country.

-When you reach a fork with a paved road, consider returning via the Vulture Trail.
+• When you reach a fork with a paved road, consider returning via the Vulture Trail.
 It will add only an extra 300 meters to your hike and is definitely worthwhile.
 Instead of turning to the left to the parking lot, continue straight ahead.
 You will see first the ruins of a Byzantine monastery.
-Then, a cage-like structure in the near distance where vultures are being raised from eggs by the reserve to replenish the diminishing number of vultures breeding here.
+Then a cage-like structure in the near distance where vultures are being raised by the Reserve from eggs to replenish the diminishing number of vultures breeding here.
 Continue a bit further along the trail and you will come to a covered Vulture Lookout area from where you can look over the Gamla Stream canyon and view these raptors' nesting colonies.

 A dolmen is an ancient burial structure consist of a large horizontal flat slab supported by two upright stones.